AuReMe/esmecata/README.md

   --linclust            Use mmseqs linclust (clustering in lienar time) to cluster proteins sequences.
 It is faster than mmseqs cluster (default behaviour) but less senstitive.
 ````

-For each taxon (a row in the table) EsMeCaTa will use mmseqs2 to cluster the proteins.
-Then if a cluster contains at least one protein from each proteomes, it will be kept (this threshold can be change using the --threshold option).
+For each taxon (a row in the table) EsMeCaTa will use mmseqs2 to cluster the proteins (using an identity of 30% and a coverage of 80%, these values can be changed with the `--mmseqs`option).
+Then if a cluster contains at least one protein from each proteomes, it will be kept (this threshold can be changed using the `--threshold option`).
 The representative proteins from the cluster will be used.
 A fasta file of all the representative proteins will be created for each taxon.

 `esmecata clustering` options: